Six takeaways from primaries in Wyoming and Alaska – KION546

 Former Gov. Sarah Palin, meanwhile, is attempting a political comeback in a special election for the state’s lone House seat.

-Here are three takeaways from Tuesday’s contest in Wyoming as Alaskans wrap up their voting:
+Here are six takeaways from Tuesday’s contest in Wyoming as Alaskans wrap up their voting:

 Trump caps his purge of intra-party rivals